 A little research will lead to excellent tools that automate almost everything the board does.
 For instance, Boardable is a one-stop app for all your board management tasks with easy-to-use features like:

 Implementing the right tools frees your board from distractions, allowing everyone to focus on governance, strategy, and other areas that are vital to your mission.
 A solution like Boardable comes with standout features (like those mentioned above) to boost efficiency.
-Give our board software a test run to get a feel of the intuitive system — no credit card or commitment required!

 Most of the board’s work is completed in committees.
 There simply isn’t enough time for the entire board to have lengthy conversations and research specific issues in depth.
 Because of this, every board member should serve on a committee, effectively steering your organization toward its goals.